-The River Ganga is one of the major rivers in India which descends from the mighty Himalayas into the Northern plains.
+Ganga is one of the major rivers in India which descends from the mighty Himalaya into the Northern Plains.
 The Indo-Gangetic plains have been the cradle of civilization for centuries and has sustained half a billion people and perhaps an even greater number of lives.
 The Ganges has been a boon to the nation’s earliest empires; in Indian mythology, the river purges the sins of believers upon the holy dip and festivals of religious pilgrimage are organised around its banks with immense fervour.

 Hailed as the capital city for more than a century, Delhi remains to be the seat of political power for modern day India.
 Protected by forts and ramparts, the walled old city throngs with stories of a wealthy past.
 The metropolis of New Delhi continues to develop exponentially retaining within it the charms of the olden days.
 The pink sun rises over the royal Mughal gardens and lights up the dewy sandstone forts and monuments from its various pasts.